Paris Peace Treaties, 1947: Italy

 Italy lost the colonies of Italian Libya and Italian East Africa.
 The latter consisted of Italian Ethiopia, Italian Eritrea, and Italian Somaliland.
 Italy continued to govern Italian Somaliland as a UN trust territory until 1960.
 In the peace treaty, Italy recognized the independence of Albania (in personal union with the Italian monarchy after the Italian invasion of Albania in April 1939).
-Italy also lost its concession in Tianjin, which was turned over to China, and the Dodecanese Islands in the Aegean Sea were ceded to Greece.
+Italy also lost its concession in Tianjin, which was turned over to China, and the Italian Islands of the Aegean (Dodecanese Islands) in the Aegean Sea were ceded to Greece.

 Istria, the provinces of Fiume, Zara, and most of Gorizia and Pola were ceded to Yugoslavia.
 People on both sides were given the right of option of nationality, with the possible requirement of leaving the territory of their foreign state.
-The province of Trieste formed a new sovereign State (Free Territory of Trieste) divided in two administrative zones under a provisional government for which the United Nations Security Council was responsible.
+The province of Trieste formed a new sovereign State (Free Territory of Trieste) divided into two administrative zones under a provisional government for which the United Nations Security Council was responsible.
 In 1954, Italy incorporated the Province of Trieste (Zone A) and Yugoslavia incorporated the rest of Istria (Zone B).
 This was officially recognized with the Treaty of Osimo in 1975.

 The villages of the Tende valley and La Brigue were ceded to France but Italian diplomats were able to maintain in place the Treaty of Turin (1860), according to which the French-Italian alpine border passes through the summit of Mont Blanc, despite French designs on the Aosta Valley.
 The French Republic has never made provision for the Italian language in the ceded formerly Italian towns of Briga and Tenda, effectively opting for a policy of linguistic assimilation.
 The province of South Tyrol was also kept by Italy despite the territorial demands of Austria, largely thanks to the Gruber–De Gasperi Agreement signed some months before.